 Cahill’s second book, Sidetracked: The Betrayal and Murder of Anna Kithcart, received the 2017 Indie Fab True Crime Book of the Year Honorable Mention Award.

-Cahill’s latest work, The Aftermath: A Connor Phelan Novel, is a crime fiction thriller.
+Cahill’s latest work, Deadly Grief, is a crime fiction thriller.